blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Israel Palestine Peace Proposals.md

 	- Why:
 		- Kidnapped Israelis

-- 2017: PA cut salaries in Gaze
+- 2017: PA cut salaries in Gaza
 - 2018 Qatar Funded Hamas
 	- Israel under Netanyahu approved it to destabilize PA
 	- PA had disapproved of the funding